 Former sales manager secures injunction against pet food supplier

-Judge orders removal of statements about former employee’s dismissal from website and Facebook
+Judge orders removal of statements about former employee from website and Facebook

 The court heard that Mr Flannery was suspicious of the VAT regime and general accounting regime being operated by the two companies